 China's solid-state battery standard is all about V2G, not range

-V2G’s bottleneck wasn’t technology.
-It was wear.
+V2G’s bottleneck was wear

 Solid-state changes the price of cycling